X6TXY/golang2024/finalproject/README.md

-#Final Project Golang 2024 Spring

-# Go Blog with Comments and Authentication
+# Final Project Golang 2024 Spring.
+Go Blog with Comments and Authentication

 This project is a simple blog application implemented in Go (Golang) that includes features such as CRUD operations for articles, comments, and user authentication.

 ## Database Structure

 ### Users

 - `UserID` (Primary Key)
 - `Username`
 - `PasswordHash` (encrypted password)
 - Other fields like email, role, etc.

 ### Posts

 - `PostID` (Primary Key)
 - `Title`
 - `Content`